smartparam/smartparam.github.io/index.md

 ### Contact

-Use [SmartParam bitbucket profile](https://bitbucket.org/smartparam/smartparam/) to submit bugs, issues and feature requests.
+Use [SmartParam Github profile](https://github.com/smartparam/) to submit bugs, issues and feature requests.

 You can also follow SmartParam on twitter [@smartparamorg](https://twitter.com/smartparamorg) to get latest news.